Apparel Labels, Trim & Accessories: The Industry Statistics Report

 Printed Labels

 Printed labels apply designs onto fabric substrates using various printing methods.
 Unlike woven labels, the design sits on top of the material rather than being woven into it.
-The key distinction between printed label types is the printing method, not the base material — each method has different color capabilities, detail resolution, and cost characteristics.7
+The global fashion and apparel printed label market was valued at $3.26 billion in 2024 and is projected to reach $6.18 billion by 2033 at a 7.3% CAGR — the fastest-growing segment of the clothing label industry.74 The key distinction between printed label types is the printing method, not the base material — each method has different color capabilities, detail resolution, and cost characteristics.7

 Heat Transfer Labels (Tagless)

 Heat transfer labels are applied directly to the fabric using heat and pressure, eliminating sew-in labels entirely.
-They fuse into the garment, removing bulk, eliminating the "itch factor," and creating a clean, seamless appearance.10 There are two distinct types:
+They fuse into the garment, removing bulk, eliminating the "itch factor," and creating a clean, seamless appearance.
+The global thermal transfer label market reached $3.66 billion in 2024 and is projected to reach $5.37 billion by 2032 at a 4.9% CAGR, driven by the shift toward tagless labeling in athleisure and performance apparel.1075 There are two distinct types:

 "More and more manufacturers of clothes are now moving or have moved from sewing to tag-free heat seal labels.
 This is certainly a growing trend in the apparel industry."10 Both heat transfer types are particularly dominant in athleisure, fitness apparel, and children's wear.